gvwilson/sdxpy/src/binary/index.md

 [% inc pat="binary_notation.*" fill="py out" %]

+As noted in [%x dup %],
-Programmers usually write [%i "hexadecimal" %] instead: the digits 0–9 have the usual meaning, and the letters A-F (or a-f) are used to represent the digits 11–15.
+programmers usually use [%i "hexadecimal" %] instead: the digits 0–9 have the usual meaning, and the letters A-F (or a-f) are used to represent the digits 11–15.
 We signal that we're using hexadecimal with a `0x` prefix,